Alexhieuvuong/newMenuCoMai/implementation_plan.md

-# Implementation Plan - Cong Caphe Menu Clone
+# Implementation Plan - Sua Chua Co Mai Menu

 ## Goal Description
 Refine the navigation layout, restrict the carousel to the "Best Seller" section, and add a "See More" interaction for other menu items.